-On the price front, the three-month rate of change in domestic corporate goods prices has been more or less flat.
+On the price front, the three-month rate of change in domestic corporate goods prices is rising moderately, reflecting movements in foreign exchange rates.
 The year-on-year rate of change in consumer prices (all items less fresh food) is currently around 0 percent.

-Domestic corporate goods prices are expected to move slightly upward for the time being, reflecting movements in foreign exchange rates.
+Domestic corporate goods prices are expected to continue rising for the meantime.
 For the time being, the year-on-year rate of change in consumer prices is expected to turn negative due to the reversal of the previous year's movements in energy-related and durable consumer goods, and thereafter, it is likely to be around 0 percent again.

-The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
-In the meantime, compared with last month, stock prices have risen, while the value of the yen against the U.S. dollar has fallen.
-Long-term interest rates have remained at more or less the same level as last month.
+The weighted average of the overnight call rate has been below the 0.1 percent level.
+Interest rates on term instruments have declined somewhat.
+In the meantime, compared with last month, stock prices have risen, while long-term interest rates have declined.
+The value of the yen against the U.S. dollar has remained at more or less the same level as last month.